Counts, never content.

 The app's Activity screen shows "sensing right now" — live confidence, each signal's contribution, and the last events seen — all computed on the phone in front of you.
 Your weekly report states the same promise and is built only from the account data described above.
 Every table in the backend is protected by row-level security: your household's data is readable by your household, and no one else.

 Questions, or want your data deleted?
 Contact us and the household — devices, incidents, settings, everything — is purged.
-Quietly AI.
+Halo.